 The Bodhisatta was once a fish.
 Two of his fish friends got caught in a net and the Bodhisatta freed them by tricking the fishermen.

 The Bodhisatta was once a bird.
-One of the birds in his flock fed along a busy road and told the other birds it was dangerous so she could eat everything herself.
+One of the birds in his flock fed along a busy road and wanted to eat everything herself, so she told the other birds it was dangerous.
 Later she was run over by a carriage and the Bodhisatta told the others she died due to her greed.

 The Bodhisatta was once an ascetic.
 One of his companions was chopping wood and another kept telling him how to chop better.
 This angered him so much he killed the talkative ascetic.
 After this, a hunter heard a bird singing and shot it.
 The Bodhisatta told his followers that both had died because they talked too much.